 3. A zip-around backpack

 For my first 10 years of backpacking—after the Semester at Sea debacle— I had a top-loading backpack.
 She got me through plenty a trip… in the utterly frustrating way that top-loading bags do.
 Know that raincoat you packed at the bottom because it wasn’t suppose to rain quite yet?
 Welp, you need it.
 Have fun emptying out the entire contents of your bag to find it, sucker.
 It was only recently that I gave in, said sayonara to my faithful top-loader, and got myself a zip-around.
-The Osprey Porter.
+The Osprey Porter Travel Backpack Bag.
 While Osprey is my new favorite brand as of late (even if the thing makes me look like a Ninja Turtle), I whole-heartedly support any backpack that allows you to access all your shit at the same time.
 Just good luck finding them in stores.

 4. Packing cubes

 Miniature drawers in your backpack.
 That’s how I see packing cubes.
 Basically, they are breathable, zip-around bags to put inside your larger one for organizational purposes.
 How the hell did I travel before these things?!
-My Bago ones sure ain’t perfect— the mesh has ripped at one or two corners— but the OCD side of me is pacified.
+My Bago Packing Cubes sure ain’t perfect— the mesh has ripped at one or two corners— but the OCD side of me is pacified.
 They’re cheap.
 Colorful.
 And just like food on a plate, the weird things don’t have to touch each other.

 5. Shoe bags